acedev1/flutter_workmanager/README.md

 )
 ```

-You will need to provide a unique name; this comes in handy when you want to cancel this task later on.
+Each task must have a **unique name** ; this allows cancellation of a started task.
-The second parameter is the `String` that will be returned to your `callbackDispatcher` function.
+The second parameter is the `String` that will be sent to your `callbackDispatcher` function, indicating the task's *type*.
-You can use this `String` to identify which work needs to be done.

-## Customisation
+### Customisation
-Not every `WorkManager` feature is ported.
+Not every `Android WorkManager` feature is ported.

-### Tagging
+#### Tagging

 You can set the optional `tag` property.
 Handy for cancellation by `tag`.
-This is different from the unique name in that you can group multiple jobs under one tag.
+This is different from the unique name in that you can group multiple tasks under one tag.

 ```
 Workmanager.registerOneOffTask("1", "simpleTask", tag: "tag");
 ```

-### Existing Work Policy
+#### Existing Work Policy

-What should happen when you schedule the same job twice?
+Indicates the desired behaviour when the same task is scheduled more than once.
 The default is `KEEP`

 ```
 Workmanager.registerOneOffTask("1", "simpleTask", existingWorkPolicy: ExistingWorkPolicy.append);
 ```

-### Initial Delay
+#### Initial Delay

-The minimum amount a job should wait before its first run.
+Indicates how along a task should waitbefore its first run.

 ```
 Workmanager.registerOneOffTask("1", "simpleTask", initialDelay: Duration(seconds: 10));
 ```

-### Constraints
+#### Constraints

 > Not all constraints are mapped.

 ```